Jeffrey Hunter: Illness

-Hunter was meant to make a movie for Universal, If I Should Die (later Appointment with a Shadow), but collapsed on his return from Europe; he was replaced by George Nader.
+In October 1957, Hunter started shooting for his role in the Universal film If I Should Die (later Appointment with a Shadow), but collapsed following his first day on the set, and was replaced by George Nader.
 He was off the screen for 14 months while ill with what was diagnosed as hepatitis.

 John Ford cast him in another film, The Last Hurrah (1958), starring Spencer Tracy.
 He had a cameo as himself in the Pat Boone musical at Fox, Mardi Gras (1958).

 Hunter then made a war film, In Love and War (1958), co-starring with several other Fox signees such as Wagner.
 It proved popular.

 Hunter formed a production company, Mexico Films, and made a film in Mexico, The Holy City, The Sacred City.
 It struggled to find a release.

 John Ford used him for a third (and final) time as the lead in the Western legal drama Sergeant Rutledge (1960) starring Woody Strode, and the film was not a big success.

 Hunter was in an urban thriller, Key Witness (1960), directed by Phil Karlson.
 After making the film, Fox did not renew its contract with Hunter.

+In June 1959 he announced he would make The Golden Horde for his own company, Hunter Enterprises.

 Career after Fox

 Hunter's next film was with Karlson; he played Guy Gabaldon in the Allied Artists film Hell to Eternity (1960), which was a hit at the box office.
-(Gabaldon later named one of his sons Jeffrey Hunter Gabaldon.)
+Gabaldon later named one of his sons Jeffrey Hunter Gabaldon.